bitraf/p2k16/README.md

 * Drop BIGSERIAL on _version tables.
 Should be BIGINT instead.
 * Prevent updates to certain fields like Account.username.
   SQLAlchemy's event systems seems like a useful method: http://docs.sqlalchemy.org/en/latest/orm/events.html
+* Tools: maintain state in case of reboot (using retained messages on mqtt-server)

 # Badge system